 Risk Champions Networking – Join your fellow Risk Champions for a fast-paced peer networking session.
-Whether you’re a full-time Risk Manager, Director of Risk Management/ERM or compliance/ethics leader, or you’re wearing a risk manager’s hat as one of many, attend this session to learn about the touch challenges and successful strategies that colleagues are facing and conquering across the nonprofit and NGO sectors.
-Facilitator: Alastair Bate, The Salvation Army
+Whether you’re a full-time Risk Manager, Director of Risk Management/ERM or compliance/ethics leader, or you’re wearing a risk manager’s hat as one of many, attend this session to learn about the tough challenges and successful strategies that colleagues are facing and conquering across the nonprofit and NGO sectors.
+Facilitator: Bob Jessup, Chesterfield Companies

 Parent-chapter and HQ-field relationships abound in the nonprofit sector.
 These structures bring strength and resilience to a nonprofit mission but may exact a taxing toll.
 Attend this workshop to learn about the risks and rewards than emanate from a complex, connected structure, as well as how several organizations have taken a more modern approach to managing and balancing risk and reward in these vital, symbiotic relationships.